 The log messages are saved in CSV files in compressed gzip files and named according to the convention you specified when you configured Sumo to start data forwarding, as described in step 4 of Start data forwarding to S3.
 (The file naming convention for legacy data forwarding is described below in Legacy File Naming Format.)

-Messages are buffered during data ingest for approximately 5 minutes, or until 100MB of data is received.
+Messages are buffered during data ingest for either approximately 5 minutes, or until 100MB of data is received, whichever is first.
 These file objects will contain the raw messages received as well as the system metadata for the messages, including:

 messageId: The unique ID for the specific message within Sumo Logic.